cmaas/markdown-it-table-of-contents/README.md

 "markerPattern"        | Regex pattern of the marker to be replaced with TOC                                 | `/^\[\[toc\]\]/im`
 "listType"             | Type of list (`ul` for unordered, `ol` for ordered)                                 | `ul` "format"               | A function for formatting headings (see below)                                      | `md.renderInline(content)`
-"forceFullToc"         | If true, renders all the headers in TOC, even if the headers are in incorrect order | false "containerHeaderHtml"  | Optional HTML string for container header                                           | `<div class="toc-container-header">Contents</div>`
+"containerHeaderHtml"  | Optional HTML string for container header                                           | `<div class="toc-container-header">Contents</div>`
 "containerFooterHtml"  | Optional HTML string for container footer                                           | `<div class="toc-container-footer">Footer</div>`
 "transformLink"        | A function for transforming the TOC links                                           | `undefined`